This is currently being updated. Waiting on Amazon to finish. Sorry for the mess!

 Running: the act of beating your body against the forces of the Universe as hard as you can for as long as you can.
 In other words, self-torture.

-I know exactly what you’re thinking: ‘I hate running.’
+I know what you’re thinking: “I hate running.”
 Obviously.
-Everyone hates running, it’s a culmination of the three major things humans can’t stand doing: working hard, improving, and seeing themselves improve over time by working hard.
-It sounds weird, but… it’s true, isn’t it?
-Deep within yourself you know it’s true, and even if you don’t know it yet, I know it for you, and I’ve officially given you the heads up.
+Everybody hates running, it’s a culmination of the three big things humans can’t stand doing: working hard, improving, and seeing themselves improve over time by working hard.
+It sounds odd, but it’s true, isn’t it?
+Deep within yourself you know it’s true, and if you don’t know it yet, this is me giving you the official heads up.
+Trust me, I know it well enough for the both of us.

 No?
 Sounds terrible?
-Well consider yourself woke, then.
+Consider yourself woke, then.

 That’s not what you were hoping I was going to say, was it?
-You were hoping for some get-rich-quick scheme that hasn’t already been exploited by every other human of Earth.
+You were hoping for some get-rich-quick scheme that hasn’t already been exploited by every other human on Earth.
 Nope; sorry hypothetical reader, but you must work hard.
 So now the problem becomes that you don’t want to work hard, which is a heckin’ big problem.

 “What did we do before the bow and arrow?”
 I can sense you asking.
-Well, it’s simple: we hunted with spears.
+It’s simple: we hunted with spears.
 “And how, pray tell, did a human ever manage to gank a deer with a spear?”
 Again, simple: we ran.
 We chased those prancing bastards down and we stuck ’em good.

 Well first of all, I like your use of the word poppycock.
 Second of all, you’re right, and that’s just fine.
 We don’t have to outrun them.

 After this quick aside, that is.
 Hi there, welcome to |The Unvictimized Edition| of Running: How To Torture Yourself And Enjoy It!
 In the very short time between the publishing of the first edition of this little pamphlet and now, my life has changed dramatically (from an internal perspective) and I’ve been given time to do a bit of self-reflection.
-That said, the rest of this book has been somewhat heavily edited in an attempt to raise the vibes, so to speak.
-I’m still teaching you how to run, don’t get it twisted; it’s just going to be done in a way that doesn’t paint me as a lame-ass victim to my own life.
+That said, the rest of this pamphlet has been somewhat heavily edited in an attempt to raise the vibes, so to speak.
+I’m still teaching you how to run, don’t get it twisted, I’m just going to do it in a way that doesn’t paint me as a lame-ass victim to my own life.
 Why?
-Because nobody wants to read a self-appointed “victim” whining about why he thinks he’s a victim.
+Because nobody wants to read a book, however short it may be, about a self-diagnosed victim bitching about why he thinks he’s a victim.

 SO!
-Without any further ado!
+Without further ado!
 Ladies, gentlemen,

-aliens extraterrestrials everywhere: you’re ‘boutta learn how to run.
+aliens extraterrestrials everywhere: you’re boutta learn how to run.